Toshio Tamogami: Arrest and trial

 Tamogami and his campaign finance director were arrested in April 2016 on charges that Tamogami's gubernatorial campaign paid 2.8 million yen to five staffers who were legally classified as volunteers.
 Prior to his arrest (but after the charges became public), Tamogami explained the payments as "not something that I directly ordered, but [a] result of my ignorance and lack of oversight."

 Tamogami pled not guilty in June 2016, stating that "I was never involved in distributing the money, nor did I conspire to do so."
 Prosecutors alleged that Tamogami approved the distribution of surplus cash remaining at the end of his campaign, and specifically instructed his finance director to increase payments to certain individuals.

 In May 2017, a district court sentenced Tamogami to 22 months in prison, suspended for five years, for making illegal payments to his campaign staff in his unsuccessful Tokyo gubernatorial bid in February 2014.

+Controversies

+Tamogami is controversial for his historiography of the Second Sino-Japanese War and World War II.
+He has been described as a "champion of Japan's right wing".
+He denies that women were forced into sexual service as "comfort women".
+He also denies the Nanjing Massacre.